yatesco/seafile-docs/deploy/ldap_user_sync.md

 # Syncing Users from LDAP/AD

-In community edition, a LDAP/AD user is imported into Seafile database upon first time login.
+In community edition, a LDAP/AD user is imported into Seafile database upon first time login or first time used (like listing all users in API).
 There are a few drawbacks:

 * User name, department and other information are not imported into Seafile
 * If an user is deleted in LDAP/AD, it is not deactivated in Seafile.
 He/She is still able to access files via syncing or via existing browser session.